 It is impossible to know exactly how much alcohol is safe to have during pregnancy, so it is advised that it is not consumed at all while pregnant.
 This may be especially difficult for those who are recovering from alcohol addiction.
 It is suggested for those in recovery to abstain from alcohol even when they are not concerned about becoming pregnant, so it is especially vital for those who are carrying a child to stay away from alcoholic beverages.
 The risk of relapse is always present and can easily be triggered.
-Additionally, alcohol consumption during pregnancy has the potential to permanently damage the baby’s cells, so it is best to avoid it altogether.
+According to a birth defect law specialist, alcohol consumption during pregnancy has the potential to permanently damage the baby‘s cells, so it is best to avoid it altogether.
 Below is a list of action steps you can take to aid in your own recovery.

 Eliminate All Alcoholic Beverages